List Pods

 # With confirmation prompt

-instapod pods delete my-app
+instapods pods delete my-app

 # Skip confirmation

-instapod pods delete my-app -f
+instapods pods delete my-app -f

 Deletion is permanent.
 All files, databases, and configurations are destroyed.
+Deleted pod names are reserved for 7 days to prevent SSH host key conflicts.

 JSON Output